Thoughts In Progress: 3

 The above ideas seem logical right away.

 One idea he mentioned and I still have not been able to make up my mind about is this (idea mentioned a little after 1hr30min** into the episode): He mentions that at Oxford, Prof. Ian Little (who also taught Dr. Manmohan Singh) said that when you value a project you should value everything at world prices.
 For a steel manufacturing company, the value the company adds is the international value of iron ore (raw material) subtracted from the international value of steel.
-MSA mentions that when you evaluated like that Indian steel making companies were inefficient.
+MSA mentions that when you evaluated like that Indian steel making companies of the past decades were inefficient.
 Before 1991 reforms, due to protection from world competition those companies got iron deposits cheaply and the steel they made did not command good prices in the international market.

 Makes sense, right?
 Why then is this thought still in progress in my mind?
 Well, this must be true for GCC/ Iran/ Russian crude oil, etc. But isn’t this true for Indian software as well?
 A lot of Indian IT is still about arbitrage advantage.
 If the raw materials (human resources, real estate, etc. in case of IT) are valued at international prices, what kind of value do the Indian IT companies generate?
 Is it good enough?
 But on the other hand, what’s wrong with having comparatively cheap resources?
 Crude oil is a natural resource there and what is wrong if those countries take advantage of that?
 If we evaluate everything at world prices what differentiators would be there?
 Now, if we are talking about efficiencies, quality, systems, world competition, value added, etc. we can say that maybe Indian IT companies could do better.
 (Was that too politically correct?)
 But if you have crude oil or IT people cheaply available, why should you evaluate everything at international market prices?
 Every person, country will want to take advantage of the cheap resources they have and maybe trade the arbitrage advantage for say fresh water, food (in case of middle east), foreign currency, crude oil, GPUs (in case of India), rare minerals (in case of the USA).